Dean177/reason-standard/docs/Motivation.md

 The libraries have the same API, but different implementations, and are installed as different packages.

+## Legacy and approach

+In the ocaml standard library lots of functions throw exceptions.

+Part of the reason for this is on the native side exceptions use some clever tricks which makes them extremely fast.
+The other part of the reason is that Option and Result make

 ## Motivation

 Ocamls standard library sucks: